carmencchow/cyclistic_casestudy/README.md

 <p>Reliable - Yes: the dataset is public and unbiased
 <p>Original - Yes: data is first-party data, collected by the company itself
 <p>Comprehensive - Yes: > 5 million rows of historical trip data from the year 2020
-<p>Current - Yes: data is up to date and includes the current month
+<p>Current - Yes: data is from the past 12 months
 <p>Cited - Yes: data is public, vetted, and available on the company's website

 <h3><b>Data Limitations</b></h3>